2.1 DEFINITION OF FACULTY STATUS

-At the time of initial appointment of a Full-time or Pro-rata faculty member, the Provost and Vice President for Student Development, in consultation with the Department Chair, makes a judgment about rank for the initial contract using the criteria described below.
+At the time of initial appointment of a Full-time or Pro-rata faculty member, the Provost, in consultation with the Department Chair, makes a judgment about rank for the initial contract using the criteria described below.
 Written copies of the decision will be provided to the department involved, the individual involved, and the Personnel Evaluation Committee.
 Thereafter rank changes are subject to Section 2.6.

-Throughout these sections on specific ranks, a college of "recognized standing" shall mean a college or university accredited by one of the six regional accrediting associations, or a college or university of international standing as determined by the Provost and Vice President for Student Development.
+Throughout these sections on specific ranks, a college of "recognized standing" shall mean a college or university accredited by one of the six regional accrediting associations, or a college or university of international standing as determined by the Provost.

 Appointment to the rank of Instructor normally requires, at minimum, a Master's degree, or equivalent graduate study, in the field or discipline of the appointment.
 Professional recommendations speaking to the promise of teaching effectiveness and scholarly growth contribute to determination of rank, as does clear evidence of commitment to continued study toward a higher academic degree.

-Appointment to the rank of Assistant Professor normally requires the candidate to hold a terminal degree in his/her field; in this respect, Juniata normally recognizes the academic doctorate as the terminal degree, but the Provost and Vice President for Student Development and the President have in the past accepted such specialized degrees as the MFA, MSW, and MBA as terminal.
-Such special cases are at the discretion of the Provost and Vice President for Student Development and President and specifics of those cases must be recorded in the initial contract upon first appointment.
+Appointment to the rank of Assistant Professor normally requires the candidate to hold a terminal degree in his/her field; in this respect, Juniata normally recognizes the academic doctorate as the terminal degree, but the Provost and the President have in the past accepted such specialized degrees as the MFA, MSW, and MBA as terminal.
+Such special cases are at the discretion of the Provost and President and specifics of those cases must be recorded in the initial contract upon first appointment.